 Chaddock Lane, Worsley, Boothstown, Manchester M28

-Inter-war brick and terracotta church with perpendicular Gothic detailing.
-Exterior is plain apart from gable facing the road.
-Attractive interior with some good original fittings; the re-ordering in 2000 affected the east end but kept the character of the church intact.
+An interwar brick and terracotta church with perpendicular Gothic detailing.
+The exterior is plain apart from the gable end facing the road.
+Attractive interior with some good original fittings.
 Although relatively plain, the church does have some architectural and historic merit.

 The interior is a single volume under a plastered shallow pointed-vaulted ceiling.
 The west gallery of pine has a three-bay open arcade, defining the baptistery, now used as a narthex.
 The floor is parquet with carpeting.
-The sanctuary was re-ordered in 2000 with a new forward altar platform and liturgical furniture.
+The sanctuary was reordered in 2000 with a new forward altar platform and liturgical furniture.
 The former sanctuary is now used a chapel for private prayer.
-This is flanked by the chapels of Sacred Heart and Holy Family with original oak altars.
-The terracotta font has been re-set towards the east end.
-The pine bench pews have been retained and reset as part of the re-ordering.
+This is flanked by the chapels of the Sacred Heart and the Holy Family, with original oak altars.
+The terracotta font has been reset towards the east end.
+The pine bench pews have been retained and reset as part of the reordering.
 On the south side of the church, the confessional is now in use as a store.

 Original Date: 1929

 Conservation Area: No